ucsd-dsc30/sp23-startercode/README.md

 //Replace “ArithmeticException” with the type of exception you are expecting
 ```

 This assert will pass when the specified exception is thrown, and will fail otherwise.
+Assertions is not a default package in java, so you will need to import it with the code:
+`import org.junit.jupiter.api.Assertions;`

 **Some suggestions for testing are:**
 - Remove an element from an empty queue.